campolloram/my-notes/music/mixing.md

 - 50 – 150 Hz – thickness of bass guitar
 - 150 – 400 Hz – muddy range of bass
 - 800 – 2 kHz – clarity and presence for bass

+**The Top-Down Mixing Approach**

+Start mixing the most important elements and then down the hierarchy.
+Usually for house/techno is:

+1. Kick
+2. Bass
+3. Snare/clap
+4. Lead synth/ Lead vocals